VHDL/pyVHDLModel/doc/Doc-License.rst

 Commons disclaims all liability for damages resulting from their use to the fullest extent possible.

-.. rubric:: Using Creative Commons Public Licenses
+.. topic:: Using Creative Commons Public Licenses

    Creative Commons public licenses provide a standard set of terms and conditions that creators and other rights holders may use to share original works of